-Through our partnership with The Principles for Responsible Management Education (PRME), we continue to progress the implementation of the six principles for the UN-backed global initiative developed to promote corporate social responsibility and sustainability in management education, as well as the alignment of our research, teaching, learning and services to UN sustainable development goals.
+The Business School is a signatory of the of the United Nations Principles for Responsible Management Education (UN PRME).
+Through our partnership with PRME, we continue to progress the implementation of the six principles for the UN-backed global initiative developed to promote corporate social responsibility and sustainability in management education, as well as the alignment of our research, teaching, learning and services to UN sustainable development goals.

 Key principles of the University’s Sustainability Policy